Utility Locator / Damage Prevention Technician

 - Opportunity to work independently outdoors

 Look no further.
-G-Tel Engineering is hiring and training new Damage Prevention Technicians to complete utility locates in and around the city.
-G-Tel Engineering is part of the OEC Services family, which includes multiple growing companies providing electrical distribution infrastructure, energy and power generation services.
+OEC Services is hiring and training new Damage Prevention Technicians to complete utility locates in and around the city.
+The OEC Services family includes multiple growing companies providing electrical distribution infrastructure, energy and power generation services.

 If you’ve ever seen a thin metal rod sticking up from someone’s lawn -- usually topped with a brightly colored pennant – that’s where a damage prevention technician or utility locator has found and marked the path of underground utility lines through neighborhoods.

 - Use state of the art locating equipment, geographic information systems (GIS), maps, and engineering drawings to identify the location of underground utilities

 - Thoroughly search for all gas, phone, and fiber optic cables in an area and mark them with spray paint and coloured flags